kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_02_flask/guide.en-gb.md

 ### Write a simple Flask application

-Create a simple Python file with name `app.py`.
+Create a simple Python file with the name `app.py`.

 Inside that file, import your required modules: